Professor Andrew Keay

 I hold a doctorate from the University of Queensland.
 I am a barrister for England and Wales.

-My previous research has focused on board accountability in corporate governance and breaches of directors’ duties especially when companies are in financial distress.
+My previous most recent research has focused on the ultimate objective of companies, board accountability in corporate governance, breaches of directors’ duties especially when companies are in financial distress, derivative actions and transactional avoidance in insolvencies in the UK and the EU.

 I have taught a broad range of commercial law subjects during my academic career at both undergraduate and postgraduate level.

-I now teach Company Law and Insolvency Law at undergraduate level, and Insolvency Law and International Corporate Governance at postgraduate level.
+I now teach Insolvency Law and International Corporate Governance at postgraduate level.

-I am supervising a number of theses in corporate law and insolvency law, including disclosure in corporate governance, assessment of corporate governance frameworks, enforcement of corporate governance mechanisms, directors' remuneration and issues relating to directors' duties.
+I am supervising a number of theses in corporate law and corporate governance, including disclosure in corporate governance, the impact of enlightened shareholder value on corporate social responsibility, conflicts of directors, directors' remuneration, governance of Sharia boards in Islamic banks, and issues relating to directors' duties.

 I am willing to supervise theses in most aspects of corporate and insolvency law.

-The Enlightened Shareholder Value Principle and Corporate Governance, Routledge Research in Corporate Law (Abingdon and New York: Routledge, 2013), 1-303,
+- Keay AR, The Enlightened Shareholder Value Principle and Corporate Governance, (Abingdon and New York: Routledge, 2013), 1-303

 Media Contact Areas